microsoft/pxt-adafruit/docs/courses/maker/projects/servo-box.md

 ![Two vertical rocker arms](/static/courses/maker/projects/servo-box/servo-box-making3.jpg)

 5. Hot glue a servo horn to the middle of the center popsicle stick rocker arm (the stick with two holes).
 Be sure to avoid getting glue in the center hole of the servo horn.
 6. Attach the center arm popsicle stick to a servo motor.
-Take your 180-degree servo motor and orient the popsicle stick so that that the long, flat sides are parallel to the floor.
+Take your 180-degree servo motor and set the popsicle stick so that that the long, flat sides are parallel to the floor.
 Then, find the two extremes of the range of motion.
 Detach the popsicle stick and servo horn when they are at one extreme, then reattach so that the popsicle stick is perpendicular to the floor.
 Getting it oriented this way will make coding the motion of the stick much easier later because you know that 90 degrees is about parallel to the floor.
 Here’s a helpful video on how to do this:
 <br/><br/>
 https://youtu.be/H-YO3BVmEWI
 <br/>